 In our BCCB graduate programs, you will engage in both class work and independent biochemical laboratory research under the mentorship of experts in the field.
-We encourage graduate students to pursue professional development in multiple ways, from preparing research for publication and presenting at conferences to taking part in internships in the field.
+We encourage graduate students to pursue professional development in multiple ways, such as preparing research for publication and presenting at conferences.

 After You Graduate